Mike Bell, Chair

 He has also held senior non-executive roles at NHS South East London Joint Primary Care Trusts Boards and NHS Lewisham.

 In his role as Chair of the Audit Committee, he has worked to strengthen our governance arrangements, embed risk management within the Trust, ensure sound financial reporting, and has supported the way the Trust navigated its way through Financial Special Measures.

 A social worker by profession, Hannah Miller has managed a range of housing and social services across the borough.

 Previously Hannah was the Executive Director Adult Services, Health & Housing, and the Deputy Chief Executive of Croydon Council.

 She was awarded an OBE for services to the welfare of children in 2009.
+She is a Senior Associate at the Social Care Institute for Excellence and a NED at L&Q Living,a care and support housing association.
 Hannah is a member of the Trust’s Finance & Performance Committee, which played a significant part in the Trust’s exit from Financial Special Measures.
-She also forms part of the Trust’s Remuneration Committee which is responsible for determining the policy of executive pay
+She also forms part of the Trust’s Remuneration Committee which is responsible for determining the policy of executive pay.

 Jamal Butt, Associate Non-executive Director